Auckland

 Tension as a Creative Catalyst

 This idea of tension carried through Copeland’s reflections on his career, particularly his time with The Police.
-He described being in the band, memorably, as “wearing a Gucci suit made of barbed wire.”
+He described being in the band, memorably as “wearing a designer suit made of barbed wire.”

-The friction between himself and Sting was not incidental; it was foundational.
+The collaboration between himself and “Stingo” was not incidental; it was foundational, and also painfully frictional.
 Their musical intentions were different, and rather than smoothing that over, the band’s sound thrived on it.
 It was their secret sauce.
+It also culminated in extensive band therapy sessions mid-tour.

 Intuition, Jazz and The Moment